 As I mentioned before, a child or adult that is adopted doesn’t necessarily need a specific gift guide, but these suggestions can help guide you when you’re shopping for everyone on your list this year!

-For other gift ideas, check out these articles:
+For other adoption gift ideas, check out these articles: